Kapu Kuialua: Style specifics

 The Lua martial art style is based on bone breaking, joint locks, throws, pressure point manipulation, strikes, usage of various weapons, battlefield strategy, open ocean warfare as well as the usage of firearms.

 Kumu Lua is the title of a teacher of Hawaiian Lua martial arts.
 “Kumu Lua” means teacher (Kumu) Lua (martial art style).
 Kumu Lua is similar to Sensei for a teacher of Japanese martial arts, Guru for a teacher of Filipino martial arts, or Sifu for a teacher of Chinese martial arts.

 For the Hawaiian Lua Martial Arts in the Kaihewalu lineage, the title of Kumu Lua was granted to the disciples of Olohe Solomon Kaihewalu, founder of the Kaihewalu Lua Halau O Kaihewalu.

 The modern form of Lua has been adjusted to suit modern times; however, the traditional spirit of the art remains intact.
 Weapons used by natives of the Hawaiian Islands may have been focused primarily on the artform at one time, as it is said the fighter who loses his weapons should then resort to the hand-to-hand stylings of Kuʻialua.

 Training methods

 Training methods include spear catching, training in the surf, and focus of "mana" or life force.
-This energy is described much like chi or ki in Chinese or Japanese martial arts.
-Exercises are used to focus this energy much like the exercise of chi kung.
+This energy is described much like qi in Chinese or ki in Japanese martial arts.
+Exercises are used to focus this energy much like the exercise of qigong.